 Minimizes Sun Damage

-Along with vitamin C, adding vitamin E to your skin will protect it against UV damage.1 Together, these antioxidants have been proven to show a decrease in sunburned cells, DNA damage, and skin pigmentation after UV exposure.1 Applying vitamin E topically also increases photo protection of the skin.1Â
+Along with vitamin C, vitamin E can help support the skin’s defense against UV damage.1 Together, these antioxidants have been shown to help reduce sunburned cells, DNA damage, and visible pigmentation following UV exposure.1 Applying vitamin E topically also increases photo protection of the skin.1

 Anti-inflammatory effects